mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 Runtime Information
 : A [runtime information]({{ '/reference/runtime-information.html' | relative_url }}) is a word starting with "@#" and followed by a character string that contains any unicode letters, any digits or Low Lines(U+005F `_`).
 Character case is ignored.

+System Defined Constant
+: A [system defined constant]({{ '/reference/system-defined-constant.html' | relative_url }}) is a group of words represented by two words separated by "::".
+Character case is ignored.

 ```
 abcde                 -- identifier
 識別子                 -- identifier